 The pool area work included expansion of the kiddie pool and the addition of water-play features (aqua domes, bubblers and dump buckets).
 At the same time, Scarsdale GC’s “bigger kids” got a great new “play” area of their own, in the form of a new, elevated adult deck (designated for 21 and older) that includes an outdoor bar.

 The deck (see photo, top of pg.
 26) was created in what had been a nondescript eating area for a standard pool snack bar.
 It now features comfortable and colorfully cushioned new outdoor furniture, decking that resembles hardwood flooring, and a distinctive pergola assembled in a series of tight, trellis-like grids.
 “The way it’s set up, it provides tremendous shade while still having an open feeling,” says Minard.
 “And we left it unpainted, to add to the resort-like setting.”

 Because the adult deck sits atop the part of the North Complex building that was being bumped out to accommodate the need, on its main level, for an expanded lounge area in the ladies locker room, it also gained a huge bonus from being moved closer to Scarsdale GC’s Tillinghast golf course (as did the ladies lounge —see photo, pg.
 33).

 “Now we have a million-dollar view that gives us more opportunities, and flexibility, for parties and weddings,” says Minard.
 “Eventually I can see us offering some a la carte dining out there, too.”

-Already, on an everyday basis, all levels of the new-look pool area (which also got a complete makeover with high-quality pavers) have been seeing impressive levels of traffic that began with a Grand Opening party that attracted over 300 people.
+Already, on an everyday basis, all levels of the new-look pool area (which also got a complete makeover with high-quality pavers) have been seeing impressive levels of traffic that began with a Grand Opening party that attracted over 300 people (see photo, pg.
+26).

 “It’s been a home run from the start,” says Minard.
 “We’ve been averaging 50 salads on weekdays, and on weekends we make from 150 to 200 per day.
 The next step is to start making wraps from the same line.”